 If you're starting your first company, understanding stock, preferred stock, options, convertible notes and other fundraising instruments can be truly overwhelming.
-We didn't find a single video that covered this, so here we go.

 If you are an early-stage startup in the tech space and you are looking for money to grow your company, the official term is raising capital, the most commonly recommended instrument to raise funds is a convertible note.
 However, to understand how those work, we first need to understand how equity (or stock) works.